 Completed in the Fall 2004, this new academic building joins Miller Hall.
-On the ground level this new facility offers a new dining hall and a 450-seat performing arts facility.
+On the ground level this new facility offers a new dining hall and Goldstein Performing Arts Center, a 407-seat facility.
 On the main level is found a student union area including a snack shop, bookstore, study space, computer laboratory, 4 classrooms, and office space for the Assistant Dean of Students and the Vice President for Academic Affairs and Dean of Faculties.
 On the second floor, there is a chemistry and physics lab, music room, art room, 5 classrooms and college faculty offices.
 Each classroom and laboratory offers a state of the art learning environment, fully enhanced by the latest computer technology.